alessandrocuzzocrea/garden/src/notes/sins-of-storytelling.md

 7. **Lack of Conflict**: Conflict drives narrative.
 A story without challenges, stakes, or obstacles can feel stagnant.

-8. **Info Dumping**: As discussed in the previous questions, dropping large chunks of information, especially early on, can overwhelm or bore the reader.
+8. **Info Dumping**: Dropping large chunks of information, especially early on, can overwhelm or bore the reader.

 9. **Poor Pacing**: Whether it's too fast and feels rushed or too slow and feels drawn out, pacing can greatly impact the engagement and enjoyment of a story.